 ADEACA is a specialized Microsoft industry partner, focused primarily on the research and development of new business processes and ERP software for project-based companies.
 ADEACA is Microsoft’s go-to partner for project-driven industries, fulfilling Microsoft’s mission to digitally transform businesses by reinventing productivity and business processes for these companies.

-Representing Microsoft in project-centric industries, we reconstruct and refine Microsoft’s cloud ERP – Dynamics 365 for Operations to empower and enable businesses to not only adapt to the Real-Time Economy, but drive it.
+Representing Microsoft in project-centric industries, we reconstruct and refine Microsoft’s products and services to empower and enable businesses to adopt lean management practices and operate in real time.